Email Policy

 X-Spam-Level: ******

-• High Scored spam is silently discarded.
+High Scored spam is silently discarded.
 This will certainly be spam or malware.
-Messages wont be quarantined, they are outright deleted with no delivery to user.
+Messages are outright deleted with not even a notification to the recipients.

-• International senders of spam should be mindful that now days many countries also now have anti-spam laws and we may forward to your ISP and if applicable, your local LEA.
+International senders of spam should be mindful that now days many countries also now have anti-spam laws and we may forward to your ISP and if applicable, your local Spam enforcement agency.

-• Although in some countries anti-spam laws may exclude your type of message based on your organisations type (charity, political, religious, etc) from being labeled as spam, you are not afforded that protection here.
+As we touched on above, some countries anti-spam laws may exclude certain types of messages based on the organisations type (charity, political, religious, etc) from being labeled as spam, you are not afforded that legal protection here, you will be blacklisted.

 Newly Registered Domains

-• Newly registered domains will automatically have a spam score set to moderate, this reduces over time and becomes neutral after 14 days.
-The reason for this is that many spammers register a domain, spam everyone a few days later, and are gone after a week or so.
+Newly registered domains will automatically have a higher than normal spam score set which reduces over time eventually becoming neutral after a period of time.
+The reason for this is often spammers register a domain, spam everyone a few days later, and are gone after a week or so.
+We are aware not all vermin act this way, some buy cheap-deal first twelve month domains, then use them only days before they expire, these vermin are mostly still caught by our usual multitude of anti-spam rules.

 Phishing Checks

-• This test attempts to determine if a link in an Email is genuine or fraudulent, phishing is very common for those involved in identity theft and financial scams.
+These checks attempt to determine if a link in an Email is genuine or fraudulent by looking at the actual URL and comparing it to the presented visible URL name for any differences.
+Phishing is a very real risk for those targeted in identity theft and financial, and business scams.

-• This test also checks against several databases of known phishing sites URLs.
+This test also checks against several databases of known phishing site URLs.

 Email Bad File Type Checks

-• These tests are not based on filename, for example, a trojan.dll file may be called readme.txt, the tests will still see this as a .dll file and reject.
+These tests are not based on the filename, but unix file, which examines a file and will determine what it really is, for example, trojan.dll may be called readme.txt, the unix file wont be fooled and will see it as a .dll file and report this back to our anti-virus program which will reject the entire message.

 Members who believe their senders are consistently being incorrectly tagged as spam, should contact support.